Join the Team

 In addition, Marburn Academy has an early release afternoon each week.
 This allows teachers and administrators uninterrupted time to develop new curriculum, receive training, hear about current research, and to collaborate with colleagues in designing opportunities for our students to discover their talents, cultivate strengths, and pursue interests.

-Marburn Academy is an Academy of Orton-Gillingham Practitioners and Educators accredited school, and faculty members receive training in this carefully sequenced multisensory approach to teaching the elements of language.
+Marburn Academy is an Orton-Gillingham Academy (OGA) accredited school, and faculty members receive training in this carefully sequenced multisensory approach to teaching the elements of language.
 The cost of this training for each teacher is provided by the school.
 In addition, graduate credits are available upon completion of training.
-Those who receive Orton-Gillingham certification through AOGPE are eligible to earn additional compensation by tutoring through the after-school tutoring program.
+Those who receive Orton-Gillingham certification through OGA are eligible to earn additional compensation by tutoring through the after-school tutoring program.

 Small Class Size